PostHog/posthog.com/contents/blog/posthog-vs-matomo.md

 ### E-commerce and marketing analytics

 Matomo is especially well-suited to content and e-commerce websites.
-Unlike GA, it doesn't employ any data sampling, and it offers a wide-range of features specifically designed to aid marketing teams.
+Unlike Google Analytics, it doesn't employ any data sampling, and it offers a wide-range of features specifically designed to aid marketing teams.
 For example, Matomo's Multi Channel Conversion Attribution reports (a paid feature) allow marketing teams to understand how all their activities impacted a conversion, not just the last interaction.

 ### Privacy compliance and optional cookie-less tracking